 We all love our gardens.
 So, it’s quite a disappointment after our best efforts to discover the fruits of our labor with damaged foliage or even nibbled to nubs!
 It’s enough to make gardeners want to wield supersized sprayers full of harsh chemicals and pesticides.

 You can protect your Encore® Azaleas and other beauties without harsh chemicals by shielding them with more pest-resistant plants.
-This can be achieved by incorporating plants with strong textures – such as fuzzy or spiny leaves – or plants with aromatic or bitter leaves, into your garden design.
-Since there are many lovely plants that meet these criteria, you have plenty of options for creating a gorgeous, and more importantly, pest resistant, garden.
+This can be achieved by incorporating plants with strong textures – such as fuzzy or spiny leaves – or plants with aromatic or bitter leaves into your garden design.
+Since many lovely plants meet these criteria, you have plenty of options for creating a gorgeous and, more importantly, pest-resistant garden.

 To complement red or white azaleas, plant: